oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 Percent Complete: 100
 ```

-Just like in a normal on-premises installation of SOA Suite, you need to
+Just like in a typical on-premises installation of SOA Suite, you need to
-make sure you maintain the one to one relationship between this set of
+make sure that you maintain the one to one relationship between this set of
-SOA Schemas and the domain that you create with them.
+SOA schemas and the domain that you create with them.
 During domain
-creation, various information that is specific to the domain will be
+creation, information that is specific to the domain will be
 written into these schemas (especially by Oracle Platform Security
 Services).

 ##### Dropping schemas

-Just like in a normal on-premises installation of SOA Suite, if the domain
+Just like in a typical on-premises installation of SOA Suite, if the domain
 creation fails, you will need to use RCU to drop the schemas and create
 new ones before retrying domain creation.
 If you need to drop the RCU schemas for any reason, you can use the following
 commands to drop the schemas, with the same caveats as above about setting the
 correct connection string and so on: